stuyvesant-cs/0_intro_map/overview.md

 - Using buttons and sliders in the interface.
 - Writing Reporter functions.
 - Using monitors.

-#### Unit VIII: Advanced Control of Agents and Age Sets
 - Using with to filter agent sets.
 - Using ask to direct specific agents and agent sets.

+#### Unit VIII: Working With Patches
+- Patch properties.
+- What are cellular automata, including Conway’s Game of Life.
+- Programming Conway’s Game of Life and other life-like cellular automata.

+#### Unit IX: Advanced Control of Agents and Agent Sets
 - Creating and using custom properties.
 - Creating and using breeds.
 - Turtle-Patch interaction

-#### Unit IX: Working With Patches
-- Patch properties.
-- What are cellular automata, including Conway’s Game of Life.
-- Programming Conway’s Game of Life and other life-like cellular automata.

 #### Unit X: Building larger Programs
 - Designing & Prototyping projects before programming.